johnhw/ipynb_widget_canvas/README.md

 within the IPython [Notebook](http://ipython.org/notebook.html) widget [framework](http://nbviewer.ipython.org/github/ipython/ipython/blob/2.x/examples/Interactive%20Widgets/Index.ipynb).

-todo: thoughts about ipython notebook, widgets, combined data processing, documentation, interactive exploration
+TODO: thoughts about ipython notebook, widgets, combined data processing, documentation, interactive exploration

 I knew early on that I would need to learn a about JavaScript to make this project work.
 JavaScript is a really curious programming language, where the basic language itself is a wilderness of of